DHTMLX/docs-todolist/docs/how_to_start.md

 :::

 :::info
 Toolbar is an optional part of the To Do List interface.
-To create a To Do List without the Toolbar, you can specify only one DIV container and initialize the widget via the constructor
+To create a To Do List without the Toolbar, you can specify only one DIV container and initialize List via the **new ToDo()** constructor
 :::

 For more information about initialization of To Do List read the [Initialization](guides/initialization.md) article.